RoutingK-it/docs-website/rk-client/rk-client.md

 ---
-title: Client / Daemon Documentation
+title: Linux Client/Daemon
 author: Dennis de Houx
 published: true
 layout: default
 nav_order: 2
 permalink: /client
+has_children: true
 ---

-# RoutingK.it - Client / Daemon Documentation
+# RoutingK.it - Linux Client/Daemon Documentation
 {: .fs-9 }

 Here you can find all the information and documentation about the RoutingK.it Client/Daemon for linux.